All Episodes

 That can only mean one thing.

-It doesn't there's no new facts here.
+It doesn't, there's no new facts here.

-This is now 24 hours of regurgitation, then 24 more hours of regurgitation, then 16 hours of questions on regurgitation, and then a ridiculous plea and by the Democrats in the House that have the sole power to impeach to subpoena new witnesses because their slam dunk case isn't so slam dunk.
+This is now 24 hours of regurgitation, then 24 more hours of regurgitation, then 16 hours of questions on regurgitation, and then a ridiculous plea by the Democrats in the House that have the sole power to impeach to subpoena new witnesses because their slam dunk case isn't so slam dunk.

-No, it's not, Sean, and thanks for what you've been doing to get the truth out to the American people.
+And thanks for what you've been doing to get the truth out to the American people.

 The Democrats did 17 depositions in a bunker in the basement of the Capitol that only a handful of members of Congress were allowed to attend.

-The President's lawyers couldn't attend.
+The president's lawyers couldn't attend.

-Members of other members of Congress who weren't on those committees couldn't attend.
+Other members of Congress who weren't on those committees couldn't attend.

-The American people couldn't see it, and yet now they're it now Nader has the gall to start talking about a cover-up in the Senate.
+And yet now Nadler has the gall to start talking about a cover-up in the Senate.

-Uh this is ridiculous.
+This is ridiculous.

-Explain because I don't look, most people are busy that I know working every day.
+Explain because I don't, look, most people are busy that I know working every day.

-In other words, the people that work real hard, their twelve, fourteen, sixteen hours a day, and they get up in the morning and they make breakfast for their kids and they shovel some coffee down their throat and they put in their stressful twelve, thirteen, fourteen hours a day, and they come home and cook dinner and try and help the kids study, have maybe twenty seconds of fun time and put them to bed.
+In other words, the people that work real hard their 12, 14, 16 hours a day, and they get up in the morning and they make breakfast for their kids and they shovel some coffee down their throat and they put in their stressful 12, 13, 14 hours a day, and they come home and cook dinner and try and help the kids study, have maybe 20 seconds of fun time and put them to bed to pay their taxes, obey the laws, and make the country great.

-They're not following this as closely as we are, and I think it's it benefits them to hear the four facts that never change.
+And I think it benefits them to hear the four facts that never change.

 Yeah, four facts.

-One, we have the You can say it slow.
+You can say it slow.

 By the way, you don't have to say it fast like on TV.